Reactions to the 2008 Mumbai attacks: Criticism of politicians and resignations

 Indians criticised their political leaders after the attacks, contending that their bickering and ineptitude were at least partly responsible.
 The Times of India noted on its front page that "Our politicians fiddle as innocents die".

 Anger with the political class in the wake of the Mumbai terror attacks boiled over with slain NSG commando Major Sandeep Unnikrishnan's father shoving Kerala Chief Minister V. S. Achuthanandan.
 Public furor was further exacerbated with Achutanandan's statement in a television interview that "if it had not been Sandeep's house, not even a dog would have gone there", which was posted online.
 After this became controversial the chief minister issued a written apology, stating that his remarks were misunderstood.

 On 30 November Minister for Home Affairs Shivraj Patil resigned, taking moral responsibility for the security lapse.
 After his resignation, P. Chidambaram was made Union Minister for Home Affairs and Prime Minister Manmohan Singh took over the Finance Ministry from Chidambaram.

 India's National Security Advisor M. K. Narayanan also offered to resign the same day, but Singh did not accept his resignation.

 Chief Minister of Maharashtra Vilasrao Deshmukh also resigned on 1 December 2008, and was replaced a few days later by Ashok Chavan.

 On 1 December Deputy CM R. R. Patil resigned when Nationalist Congress Party (NCP) leader Sharad Pawar asked him to tender his resignation and he was replaced by Chhagan Bhujbal.
 Patil was under pressure to resign after commenting on the attacks that "bade bade deshon mein chhote cheez hote rehte hai" (small things happen in big countries).

+2 years after the attack, UPA leader Digvijaya Singh was criticized and lambasted for attending a book launch which described that the Rashtriya Swayamsevak Sangh had conspired the attack.
+The book RSS ki Saazish (meaning Conspiracy by RSS), written by Aziz Burney, was extremely condemned by RSS members and opposition leaders.
+Furthermore, the Congress party was also slammed for coining the terms of Hindu terrorists and Saffron terror, relating to several terror attacks across the nation before the November 2008 carnage in Mumbai.